observatorium/observatorium/docs/proposals/20201019-prometheus-rules-in-observatorium-api.md

 #### 2. Sync Rules to Rule
 1. Periodically, thanos-ruler-syncer queries the API for all rules for all tenants.
+   * In a trusted environment (i.e. with a kubernetes cluster) thanos-ruler-syncer could call the rule-storage-backend directly.
+Here we demonstrate the lower-trust environment and force thanos-ruler-syncer to authenticate via the API.
    * Do we need to expose an endpoint to return all of the rules?
 Unclear at the moment.
    * NB: We can definitely make some optimisations here.
 Suggestions welcome.
 2. API requests data from the rule storage backend.